-A public online event and video featuring students sharing work they did in

-    Sarah’s Winter 2020 class dedicated to climate change at the University of
+A public online event and video featuring students sharing some of their work from Sarah’s multidisciplinary Winter 2020 class dedicated to climate change at the University of Regina.

-    Regina.

-    Students shared work from the multidisciplinary course, “Engaging Climate

-    Change: Creativity, Community, Intervention,” that Sarah developed for the

-    Winter 2020 semester at the University of Regina, Saskatchewan.
-Due to COVID-19

-    social distancing measures, the April 11 public event that had been incorporated

-    into the syllabus was moved to take place exclusively online.
-It is an honour to

-    have had this public event hosted by Now What?!, an online platform designed to

-    bring people from around the world together on issues of climate change for

-    virtual conversations and new modalities of participatory dialogue in service to

-    initiatives for change.

-    Students presented on a range of topics and in various formats exploring climate

-    and personal change, human impacts, Indigenous perspectives on life and land,

-    reconciliation, and the interconnectedness between all species and Earth.
-Their

-    work includes eco-friendly photography development, a singalong of an original

-    composition, a primary educational school mini-unit, a personal reflection on

-    being a climate activist, reconsideration of an essay from a new perspective, a

-    carbon footprint survey, a motivational speech, considerations of animal and

-    nonhuman welfare, audio art, video, digital photography, sculpture, and actions

-    for change.
+Students shared work from the multidisciplinary course, “Engaging Climate Change: Creativity, Community, Intervention,” that Sarah developed for the Winter 2020 semester at the University of Regina, Saskatchewan.
+Due to COVID-19 social distancing measures, the April 11 public event that had been incorporated into the syllabus was moved to take place exclusively online.
+It was an honour to have the event hosted by Now What?!, an online platform designed to bring people from around the world together on issues of climate change for virtual conversations and new modalities of participatory dialogue in service to initiatives for change.

+Students presented on a range of topics and in various formats exploring climate and personal change, human impacts, Indigenous perspectives on life and land, reconciliation, and the interconnectedness between all species and Earth.
+Their work includes eco-friendly photography development, a singalong of an original composition, a primary educational school mini-unit, a personal reflection on being a climate activist, reconsideration of an essay from a new perspective, a carbon footprint survey, a motivational speech, considerations of animal and nonhuman welfare, audio art, video, digital photography, sculpture, and actions for change.

 Each student presented for 5-7 minutes.
 After all the presentations (about 90 minutes), audience participants could move between breakout rooms to visit the students for more discussion on their topics.
 The blog post for Now What?! features more information on what the students presented.

 RECORDING OF EVENT